 Stage 1: Once you've decided which Apprenticeship is for you, you'll need to find an appropriate vacancy and apply online.

-- Manual Dexterity Test - a test designed to measure your hand-eye coordination and gross motor skills (may need checking with the instructions).
+- Manual Dexterity Test - a test designed to measure your hand-eye coordination and gross motor skills.
 Please note that this part of the process is not applicable for Higher Apprenticeships, Accounting Technician Programme or our A-Level Manufacturing Development Programme.

 - Group Exercise - we will ask you to participate in a group activity that will allow us to observe how you work with others in a team environment.